Ubspy/Robotics-Tutorial/readme.md

 ```

 If you run the code again, you'll notice that our `Zombie` object doesn't die anymore!
 Our `Zombie` object can use all the logic from our `Enemy` class, and that's the beauty of `inheritance`.

+You'll also notice we changed the `private` methods to be `protected`, that's because we want to be able to call them from within our `Zombie` class also.

 ## Abstract classes
 There's something that should strike you a little odd about our setup: in our "game" we can spawn a base enemy.
 That really shouldn't happen.
 Eventually, when it comes to a real game, the `Zombie` class will have a model and texture to actually render, but you can imagine we won't ever give one to the `Enemy` class since it's made to handle logic, not actually be spawned in.
 Is there a way we can stop anyone from creating an object of `Enemy`?
 Actually yes there is!
 It's called an `abstract class`.